Hikaru Utada: 2017–2019: Label transfer to Sony Music, Hatsukoi and tour

 On February 9, 2017, it was announced that Utada would switch labels to Sony Music Japan sub-label Epic Records once the contract with Universal expired in March.
 The label announced that new material would be released later in 2017.
 The first digital single under the label, called "Ōzora de Dakishimete", was released digitally worldwide on July 10, 2017.
 The second one, called "Forevermore", was released on July 28.
-It features the drummer Chris Dave.
-A third digital single, called "Anata", was released on December 8.
-The song was chosen as the theme for the movie Destiny: Kamakura Monogatari.
-On December 8, she announced that the Japanese repertoire, from debut single Automatic to the sixth album Fantôme would be simultaneously available on all streaming services but Spotify, where it would be available a month later on January 8, 2018.
+A third digital single, "Anata", was released on December 8.
+On December 8, they announced that their Japanese discography, from debut single Automatic to their sixth album Fantôme, would be available on all streaming services but Spotify, where it would become available a month later on January 8, 2018.

-In 2018, Utada released a seventh Japanese album, the first under Epic, and embarked on a domestic tour, her first since 2006.
-She also co-produced the singer-songwriter Nariaki Obukuro's major label debut album, Bunriha no Natsu, under Epic.
-The first single off the album, "Lonely One", has Utada credited as a featured artist and was released on January 17, 2018, through streaming services.

-On February 10, 2018, it was announced that Utada would provide the theme song for the video game Kingdom Hearts III, called "Chikai" ("Oath"), along the English version, called "Don't Think Twice", for international audiences.
-It was confirmed that "Chikai" would be included in her seventh Japanese album, set for release in 2018.
-A third studio collaboration with Obukuro was announced to be released in Sheena Ringo's tribute album, Adam to Eve no Ringo, a cover of Ringo's song "Marunouchi Sadistic", which they both covered one year earlier in Obukuro's radio show.
+Utada co-produced Nariaki Obukuro's major label debut album, Bunriha no Natsu.
+The first single off the album, "Lonely One", has Utada credited as a featured artist and was released on January 17, 2018.
+On February 10, 2018, it was announced that Utada would provide the theme song "Chikai"/"Don't Think Twice" for the video game Kingdom Hearts III.
+A third studio collaboration with Obukuro was announced to be released in Sheena Ringo's tribute album, Adam to Eve no Ringo.